 Self-acceptance tends to be both negative and positive.

-Self-acceptance allows us to see our complete selves, both the good and bad qualities.
-It doesn’t mean we can’t change anything about ourselves but if you’re not trying to avoid certain aspects of your personality or life, you won’t be able to accept yourself.
+Self-acceptance allows us to see our complete selves, including both the good and bad qualities.
+It doesn’t mean we can’t change anything about ourselves, but if you’re not trying to avoid certain aspects of your personality or life, you won’t be able to accept yourself.